 How many times can we become anxious as they did and not call out to Jesus?

 They knew where to turn when chaos arose.
 We're going to have much chaos.
 Where do we turn first when trials come or difficulties or just feeling overwhelmed?

 Jesus was one with the Father.
 He didn't have a care in the world.
 It didn't mean He didn't care or take action, but he didn't have to worry or be anxious.
 Jesus came to this earth, did what He was called to do, and left the rest in God's hands.

 Our Lord Jesus was reviled and betrayed, and He suffered greatly, and amidst all the various difficulties he faced while coming to our world as a man, He kept a quiet heart.
 He was one with the Father.

 The Lord is my chosen portion and my cup; you hold my lot.

 ~ Psalm 16:5

 What else do we need when the Lord is my chosen portion?
-Knowing that He holds my lot.
+There's a comfort knowing that He holds my lot.
 The Lord has sovereignly and lovingly given me my portion.
 There is nothing in this life outside of His control.
-Nothing He has allowed that is not for my eternal good and His glory.He can calm the storm with a word and He can calm the storm in my heart as well.
+Nothing He has allowed that is not for my eternal good and His glory.He can calm the storm with a word, and He can calm the storm in my heart as well.
 Because of Christ in us, we too can have quiet hearts in the midst of the storms of life.

 Amidst the storms of this life, we can have hearts that are content with what the Lord has given us.
 We can know that it is good.
 All is grace.The Lord has sovereignly and lovingly given me my portion.
 There is nothing in this life outside of His control.